 Unable to achieve thorough soil extraction below the surface of the carpet.

-High temperatures usually not achieved.
+Unfortunately, high temperatures usually not achieved.

-Excessive wetting possible with equipment malfunction.
+Finally, excessive wetting possible with gear malfunction.